The Planning & Zoning Commission meets the first Tuesday of every month at 7 PM at the Elgin City Hall- 170 East Main Street.

 The site plan should include property boundaries and permanent structures.
 Dimensions should show distance from the fence to all property lines and permanent structures.

 PLEASE NOTE: For fences built on the property line, the adjoining landowner must agree to it in writing and a copy of their approval must be submitted with the permit application and kept on file at the City.

-For more information, please review the fence ordinance: P & Z code-Fences or speak with the P & Z chairperson.
+For more information, please review the fence ordinance: Planning & Zoning Code-Fences or speak with the Planning & Zoning chairperson.